-All commercial laundries in Singapore must obtain Trade Effluent Discharge Permits from PUB to discharge wastewater.
-Non-compliance penalties can reach $50,000+ per violation.
-PUB sets strict discharge limits for pH (6-9), temperature (<45°C), and suspended solids.
-Water recycling systems help facilities exceed compliance standards while reducing water costs by $25K-$90K annually and supporting Singapore's water sustainability goals.
+All commercial laundries in Singapore must obtain trade effluent approval from PUB to discharge wastewater, and penalties apply for breaches.
+PUB sets strict discharge limits for pH (6-9), temperature (below 45°C), and suspended solids.
+Water recycling systems help facilities meet these standards while cutting water use and trade-effluent discharge by 45-65%, supporting Singapore's water sustainability goals.

 Singapore commercial laundry water regulations